jason-benz/OST_SE-Project/README.md

 # MediaHub
-This repository contains the code for our engineering project.
+A social media platform with a focus on the media interests of users.
+This repository contains the code, the documentation and the presentation of the software engineering project (SE Project) at OST - Eastern Switzerland University of Applied Sciences.

 ## Contribution information
 - Contributors: